2nd Sunday of Easter (Ages 6-9): Peace and Forgiveness

 When he had said this, he breathed on them and said to them, “Receive the Holy Spirit.
 If you forgive the sins of any, they are forgiven them; if you retain the sins of any, they are retained.”

 Jesus breathes on them.
-That sounds weird to us, doesn't it?
-In this time of pandemic, we are careful not to breathe on each other.
+That sounds weird to us.
+We are so careful not to breathe on each other.
 We wear masks to protect each other from our breath.

 The Holy Spirit and this work, Jesus gives to the disciples, all the disciples in the room.
-But we wonder, just these disciples?
-They have all died now.
+But these disciples have all died now.
 Is the work of building the Kingdom of God finished?
 Oh no. We just have to look around us to see how much our world needs forgiveness, healing, peace.
 Who will do this work now?

-We are given the Holy Spirit at our Baptism--the Holy Spirit who is the life of God.
+We are given the Holy Spirit at our Baptism—the Holy Spirit who is the Risen life of God.
 The Holy Spirit is given to us.
-The work of building the Kingdom is given to us.
+The work of building the Kingdom is shared with us.
 We can forgive with the help of the Holy Spirit.
-We can work with Jesus to spread the peace of Christ throughout the whole world.
+We can work with Jesus to spread the peace of Christ—in our hearts, in our homes, in our schools—throughout the whole world.